Lighthouses of Mexico: Tamaulipas

 Canal de Chávez

 Date unknown.
 Active; focal plane 12 m (39 ft); white flaash every 5 s.
 10 m (33 ft) round cylindrical concrete tower with gallery, painted white.
 300 mm lens mounted on a short mast; no lantern.
 Daniel Padilla has a distant view, Miguel Ramos has a 2019 view, and Google has a satellite view.
 "Canal" suggests that the light is supposed to mark a channel through the barrier beach.
 In fact the satellite images show a former channel that has silted shut completely.
 The light does mark the easternmost bulge of the coastline.
 Although the light was dropped by the Admiralty it remains as active in the Cuaderno de Faros.
 Located on the beach 25 km (15 mi) south of the Río Bravo.
-Site open by not easy to reach, tower closed.
+Site open but not easy to reach, tower closed.
 ARLHS MEX-177; CF-28-140; ex-Admiralty J4229.55; NGA 15203.2.

 * El Mezquital (2)